walshbr/data-for-the-rest-of-us/pages/week-12-collection.md

 ## Homework

-* Send the raw dataset along to Brandon by Friday at 9:00AM.
+* Upload the raw dataset to Canvas by Friday at 9:00AM.
 Describe any issues in 200 words (or more if you need it).
 * Also submit 200 words about your individual contribution to the week's work.